chrisvanpatten/chrisvanpatten.github.com/_posts/2013-08-01-virtual-assistant-delegation.md

 From the second list, you can immediately get an actionable list of todo items for your virtual assistant.

 That third list is your **optimisation list**.
 These are tasks you can rework to be more efficient.
-Start with the low-hanging fruit—what are the tasks you can most easily simplify?—and then move on to the more complex tasks.
+Start with the low-hanging fruit&mdash;what are the tasks you can most easily simplify?&mdash;and then move on to the more complex tasks.
 Working with a virtual assistant is a great way to encourage efficiency in your workflow, because it forces you to make tasks as simple as possible so others can do them!

 ## Dream projects

-In addition to your list of tasks based on what you already do, you should compile a list of "dream projects" and "wish tasks"—things you've always wanted to get done, but never could.
+In addition to your list of tasks based on what you already do, you should compile a list of "dream projects" and "wish tasks"&mdash;things you've always wanted to get done, but never could.
 Not only does this serve as a great way to take a personal inventory, but it can serve as a way to find new opportunities to use your virtual assistant.

 For example, my new website StudioSleuth, a service for [actors who want to find rehearsal space in major cities](http://studiosleuth.com/), was on my "dream project list".
 I had long wanted to start a simple listing service for actors and performers, but didn't have the time or energy to do the research involved (compiling the database of spaces, maintaining social media, etc).
 After hiring my virtual assistant, I was able to make this project a reality, by delegating those tasks to her.
 My contributions to StudioSleuth are the site's concept, design, and code, but the actual content of the site is based on research my assistant completed.
 She also handles the site's modest social media presence, tweeting and posting links to the "studio of the week."